 Expectations

 Recipients must be registered and enrolled in at least 12 units during the entire academic year.
 Registration/enrollment is not required for summer payments.
-Awardees starting their DYF on July 1 must have been registered/enrolled in the previous Spring and must plan to register/enroll in the following Fall.
+Awardees with summer DYA funding must have been registered/enrolled in the previous Spring and must plan to register/enroll in the following Fall.
 If not, their summer funding will be cancelled, and it will have to be repaid.

 Activation Term